-- Students will demonstrate and understanding of appraisal issues and make decisions given a specific scenario.
+- Students will demonstrate an understanding of appraisal issues and make decisions given a specific scenario.

 - Students will develop a plan for appraising these records.

 You are conducting an initial review of 1TB of images created by your university photographer.
-You don’t have time to review every image, but you examine a few folders to get a feel for the image collection.
-During your random review you discover two things.
-Some images show young women and men in odd poses in gym like attire.
+You don’t have time to review every picture, but you examine a few folders to get a feel for the image collection.
+During your random review, you discover two things.
+Some images show young women and men in odd poses in gym-like attire.
 Some poses involve arm flexing, various position highlighting areas of the body, etc. There are many of these images.
-Occasionally in this series of photos, you’ll see a well-known professor in the shot touching the image subject obviously adjusting their poses.
-This professor is well-known because they authored a widely acclaimed book on anatomy.
+Occasionally in this series of photos, you’ll see a well-known professor in the shot touching the image subject adjusting their poses.
+This professor is renowned because they authored a widely acclaimed book on anatomy.

-- Do the two unusual series of images mean a deeper appraisal of these records is need?
+- Do the two unusual series of images mean a more in-depth appraisal of these records is needed?

 - Are some records in these two series university records?
 Are some not?

-- If a deeper appraisal of records is needed, given the amount of records what do you do?
+- If a more in-depth appraisal of records is needed, given the number of records what do you do?

-- Does the subject matter effect how you approach appraisal?
+- Does the subject matter affect how you approach appraisal?

 - Duranti, Luciana.
 “Concepts and principles for the management of electronic records, or records management theory is archival diplomatics.” *Records Management Journal* 20, no. 1 (2010): 78-95.

 - Craig, Barbara.
 Archival appraisal: theory and practice.
 2004.